claremacrae/claremacrae.github.io/consulting/hire_me.md

 My mission: **Sustainable and efficient testing and refactoring of legacy code!**

+I'm based in Cambridge, UK - and am available to work either on-site or remotely.

 Please [contact me](/contact_me.html) to talk about ways I can help your teams.